TypeCellOS/TypeCell/README.md

     # Install all required npm modules, and bootstrap lerna packages
     npm install
+    npm bootstrap

     # Initial build of all packages required by the main editor project
     npm run build

     # Start the editor project
     npm start

+## Adding / updating packages

+If you've modified any `package.json`, or pulled changes from git, use `npm run bootstrap` instead of `npm install` to install updated dependencies!

 # Watch changes